Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 While oyster densities have rebounded from low points in earlier rounds, the number of harvestable oysters remains far too low.
 The highest estimated productivity was just under 5 bags/acre — far below the 200 bags/acre needed for even limited commercial harvest.

-Mapping data showed that about 73% of the restored area (52 out of 70 acres) still contains suitable hard reef substrate, suggesting that the physical structure for future reef growth is still in place.
+Mapping data showed that about 73% of the restored area (52 out of 70 acres) still contains suitable hard reef substrate, suggesting that the physical structure for future reef growth is still in place